MatMoore/notes/conference-notes/staffplus-2021/README.md

 - Lots of time is spent on the design of techno-social systems (or whatever the word is)
 - Lots more delegating
 - Your influence tends to be sideways rather than up and down

+## How to influence (without authority)
+- Keep asking questions
+- Talk about unsaid parts of decision making - decisions can be biased by organisational incentives
+- Senior sponsors can get you a seat at the table, but you still have to do the work
+- If you reach a different decision, you could have different information or different values.
+Start by checking you have the same information.
+- Long form writing is a superpower.
+You can look inwards at what can be done better.
+- Find out who cares about what.
+- The goal is to be neutral.
+Diane Tang (distinguished engineer) spends much of her time with teams that don't report to her.
+She is user focused and can recommend solutions and shape conversations.

+## Widening your influence
+- Your role may be clear within a team but unclear outside of it.
+You need to broadcast that information out
+- When you are setting your own goals, you can disseminate that to people you intend to work with and explain how you can work together

+## Global vs local optimisation
+- When setting standards/processes you can think of it like a distributed system - there are a range of approaches that trade off a consistent experience and the ability to work in parallel
+- Where you fall depends on organisation size

+## Persuasion and information gathering
+- Turn statements into questions
+- Talk less, listen more
+- Explicitly ask "what do you care about" "what top of mind" "what keeps you up at night"
+- Make it data-driven
+- Provide summarised information

+## Technical writing
+- Undervalued becaused the feedback loop is slower than writing code but *WRITING IS THINKING*
+- Record constraints and options not picked
+- Define a clear audience
+- Pin docs in slack for common questions - this frees up your time for higher leverage stuff